 There was an opportunity to take a ride with Thomas, as a parent I would advise you avoid doing this at all costs.
 This experience was complete hell on earth.
 We left our buggy in the buggy park on the platform and boarded one of Thomas’s carriages.
 We sat down in a booth and were delighted to see that colouring crayons and Thomas the Tank Engine pictures were set on each table so the children were entertained during their 30 minute train ride.

 Only there was a delay with our train and we didn’t even leave the platform for 30 minutes, then we endured the 30 minute train ride.
 Now imagine for a moment, being stuck in a booth with a one year old who only has colouring crayons to entertain him for an hour.
 AN HOUR!
-After walking up and down the carriages a few times, supplying Oliver with copious amounts of food and then enduring the tantrum of all tantrums, we finally got back to the station and were able to get off the train.
+After walking up and down the carriages a few times, supplying Bear with copious amounts of food and then enduring the tantrum of all tantrums, we finally got back to the station and were able to get off the train.
 I can see why passengers were always moaning about the Fat Controllers railway now.

 The Simple Life

 After our trip to Colne Valley, it was time for a bit of relaxation in the sunshine before we headed back up north.
-We decided to take a trip to the local park so Oliver could run around with my littlest cousins.
-Mr. C and Oliver even clambered into my aunt’s hot tub for a bit, I wouldn’t be surprised if I come home to find one in our garden at some point soon.
-We also took a trip to my aunt’s local park, so that Oliver could run around with my littlest cousins.
+We decided to take a trip to the local park so Bear could run around with my littlest cousins.
+Mr. C and Bear even clambered into my aunt’s hot tub for a bit, I wouldn’t be surprised if I come home to find one in our garden at some point soon.
+We also took a trip to my aunt’s local park, so that Bear could run around with my littlest cousins.
 He had so much fun, it just goes to show that you don’t need to spend a lot of money – if any at all – to make sure your little ones have fun.